OlivierLD/ROB/raspberry-sailor/Swing/WeatherWizard/README.md

 Written in Java.
 As such, runs everywhere Java runs (Windows, Linux, Mac OS, etc)

-It has been written because I was enable to find anything equivalent anywhere.
+It has been written because I was unable to find anything equivalent anywhere.
 Paperback User Manual available at [Lulu.com](http://www.lulu.com/shop/olivier-le-diouris/weather-wizard-user-manual/paperback/product-20064234.html).

 There is [here](http://donpedro.lediouris.net/weather/applet/chartapplet.html) a signed applet, demonstrating <i>some</i> of the features of the product.